AmineIA/AmineIA.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Welcome to my personal website!
+It's Amine here
 I have completed a Master’s degree in Artificial Intelligence, following my engineering degree in Data Science at Ecole Centrale Casablanca and an Erasmus exchange at Ecole Centrale Marseille.

 In addition to my studies, I have gained valuable experience as an intern in Deep Learning at the Laboratoire d’informatique et systèmes in Marseille, where I optimized advanced models like Mask RCNN.
 I also served as an AI engineer intern at CTC - Centre Technique du Cuir in Lyon, working on projects for companies such as Hermès and Chanel.